 Adult Basic Education Overview

-Classes and small-group instruction are offered both morning and evening at Massanutten Technical Center and at various satellite locations, to individuals age 18 and above (16 and 17 with special permission) who are functioning at or below a high-school-equivalent level in reading and/or mathematics.
+Classes and small-group instruction are offered both morning and evening at Massanutten Technical Center and at various satellite locations, to individuals age 18 and above (16 and 17 with special permission from your school district) who are functioning at or below a high-school-equivalent level in reading and/or mathematics.

 Instruction and materials focus on the adult learner's individual goals, such as English classes, preparing for the GED® test (English & Spanish), obtaining employment or general self-improvement.
 Classes are open-entry, with registration on Wednesdays from 10am-6pm, and begin with an orientation and assessment.